JunyiSun/MicroSeviceApp/run-app/README.md

 1. **firstname:** The first name of the user.
 It is an arbitrary name.
 1. **lastname:** The last name of the user.
 It is an arbitrary name.
 It is used to login to Acme Gifts.
 1. **username:** A unique username.
 It is an arbitrary name that must be unique among all usernames.
-1. **twitterHandle:** The user's twitter handle.
-A valid twitter handle if microservice_notification_v1_1  is used, or an arbitraty name if not.
 1. **wishListLink:** The link to the user's wishlist.
 It can be an arbitrary link.
 1. **password:** The user's password.
 It can be an arbitrary name.
 It is used to login to Acme Gifts.

 #### groups.json

 Json file containing an array of group objects.

     For example:

     [{
         "id": "group1",
         "name": "Co-workers",
         "members": ["user1","user2","user3"]
     },...]

 **Where:**

 1. **Id:** A unique group id.
 It must be unique among all group ids.
 It is replaced with another unique (valid) id during boot data processing.
 1. **name:** The name of the group.
 It is an arbitrary name.
 1. **members:** An array of user ids belonging to the group:
     1. **userId:** The id of the user in the group.
 The user id is chosen from one of the users created under users.json.
 The value is replaced during boot data processing.

 #### occasions.json

 Json file containing an array of occasion objects.

     For example:

     [{
         "id": "occasion1",
         "date": "year-month-day",